diasgui/diasgui/README.md

 ### Hi there 👋

-My name is Guilherme Dias, I am a MSc student in Computer Science at Federal University of ABC and game developer.
+My name is Guilherme Dias, I am a MSc student of Computer Science at Federal University of ABC and game developer.

 💬 More about me
 - (PT-BR): https://diasgui.github.io/